slowpokke/bestbuy-crawler-stock-monitor/README.md

 - requests

 ## Bark App
-- Copy the key behind : https://api.day.app/
+- Copy the key behind “https://api.day.app/” in Bark App

 # Notice
 This is a simple Python script that monitors stock availability for BestBuy products and sends a push notification using Bark.